 Anything that interrupts normal brain function can cause delirium.
 Inflammation or toxic substances can interfere with brain function, for example, by disturbing the neurotransmitters that communicate between nerve cells.
 Though the causes of delirium are complex, one major pathway involves the neurotransmitter acetylcholine.
 If blood sugar levels fall too low or the brain doesn't receive enough oxygen, acetylcholine levels plummet.

-Many anticholinergic medications (drugs that reduce the effect of acetylcholine), including the blood pressure drug nifedipine (Adalat, Procardia, others) and the incontinence medication tolterodine (Detrol), can trigger delirium as a side effect.
+Many anticholinergic medications (drugs that reduce the effect of acetylcholine), including the antihistamine diphenhydramine (Benadryl) and incontinence medications oxybutynin (Ditropan) and tolterodine (Detrol), can trigger delirium as a side effect.
 Also, older people make less acetylcholine than the young, so they're at greater risk for delirium (especially those who already have dementia or another neurological disorder.)
 In vulnerable individuals, delirium can be induced by infection, insufficient food and drink, a trauma such as surgery or injury, uncontrolled pain, medications that most people tolerate well, or simply the unfamiliar surroundings of a hospital.